‘17 Again’ (PG-13) HHH

 ‘Obsessed’ (PG-13) N/A

 Derek Charles, a successful asset manager who has just received a huge promotion, is blissfully happy in his career and in his marriage to the beautiful Beth.
-But when Lisa, a temp worker, starts stalking Derek, everything he's worked so hard for is placed in jeopardy.
+But when Lisa, a temp worker, starts stalking Derek, everything he's worked so hard for, are placed in jeopardy.
 Starring Beyonce Knowles, Idris Elba, Ali Larter, Jerry O’Connell and Christine Lahti.
 Sexual material including some suggestive dialogue, some violence and thematic content.
 Not reviewed.

 ‘The Soloist’ (PG-13) HH1⁄2